Photo by HIVAN ARVIZU @soyhivan on Unsplash

 - the entities are associated; and

-the new employer must not have informed the employee in writing before the new employment started that their previous period of service with the old employer would not be recognised: s.
+Section 384 states that for the service of an employee to be continuous, the new employer must not have informed the employee in writing before the new employment started that their previous period of service with the old employer would not be recognised: s.
 384 Fair Work Act 2009 (Cth).

-What is an associated entity?
+What is an associated entity for a transfer of business situation?

 An entity (the associate) may be an associated entity of another entity (the principal) in these cases: